 A migraine often feels like a cluster headache.
 However, cluster headaches usually disappear for months or even years, while migraines tend to happen more frequently.
 If you experience a chronic headache diagnosed as a migraine that interferes with your ability to work, your migraines may qualify you for Social Security disability benefits.

 Social Security Disability Benefits for Migraines

-Migraines fall under the umbrella of an invisible disability because they aren’t physically noticeable by others.
+Migraines fall under the umbrella of an invisible disability because they aren’t physically noticeable to others.
 However, for migraine sufferers, they can be incredibly painful and incapacitating.
 Some migraines last for hours while others last for days.
-Either way, if you experience this type of headache frequently enough, you should consider submitting a disability claim for SSDI benefits.
+Either way, if you experience a migraine headache frequently enough, you should consider submitting a disability claim for SSDI benefits.

 Because standalone migraine disease can be more challenging to diagnose and prove, you could have a more challenging time obtaining disability benefits.
 But that doesn’t mean you can’t get one.
 The SSA considers several points when evaluating your migraine symptoms, like your migraines’ frequency and severity, and how they limit your daily capabilities.

 When reviewing medical evidence, the SSA disability examiner determines if your symptoms, like pain, severe headache, and vomiting, lead to functional limitations and an inability to work.
 The more medical evidence your doctor provides, the higher your chances of a disability insurance claim approval.